Make Life Easier with Good Class Procedures

 not easy tween logo 210 300Every year, thousands of teachers new to the profession enter their own classroom for the first time.
 Along with the exhilaration can come a feeling of absolute terror about what they have gotten themselves into.

 For middle school newbies, teaching young adolescents can feel like the most mysterious career choice of all.
 They’re known to be an especially challenging age to teach, but teachers like me who have spent the majority of their careers teaching tweens will tell you that it’s the best job in the world.
-(In fact, I did that here last month.)
+(In fact, I did that here.)

-Day-One-cvr-best2-300Even though I had been teaching for a decade by the time it came out, I found a wealth of practical knowledge to improve my own practice.
+Day-One-cvr-best2-300Even though I had been teaching for a decade by the time Rick’s book came out, I found a wealth of practical knowledge to improve my own practice.
 Every chapter is worthwhile, but I found the discussion of setting up classroom routines particularly valuable.

 In addition to Mr. Wormeli’s indispensible text, nearly every resource for new teachers stresses the importance of establishing classroom routines and procedures early on, because it’s just that important.